isc-projects/kea/doc/sphinx/arm/agent.rst

 As mentioned in :ref:`agent-overview`, the CA can forward received commands to the Kea servers for processing.
-For example, ``config-get`` is sent to retrieve the configuration of one of the Kea services.
+For example, :isccmd:`config-get` is sent to retrieve the configuration of one of the Kea services.
 When the CA receives this command, including a ``service`` parameter indicating that the client wishes to retrieve the configuration of the DHCPv4 server, the CA forwards the command to that